junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — Mr. Lungren, Daniel E. asked unanimous consent to discharge from committee and consider.
 - 2012-02-01 — On agreeing to the resolution Agreed to without objection. (text: CR H314)
 - 2012-02-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H314)
+- 2012-02-02 — Received in the Senate and referred to the Committee on Rules and Administration.